 Scraping the boards down will give you the opportunity to detect anything strange.
 While small amounts of red or discolored tissue aren’t abnormal, large amounts of blood or consistently off-colored poop (especially combined with other symptoms) should be addressed.

-Now you know everything there is to know about chicken poop.
+Now you know everything there is to know about abnormal and normal chicken droppings.
 Although it’s probably not going to be great fodder for dinner party conversation, it should help you get started as you make your way to a healthier, happier flock of backyard chickens.